AlexanderUlate/UW-Class-Projects-Assignments/README.md

 # UW-Class-Projects-Assignments
-This repository contains my coding projects/assignments from my various classes at UW - Madison.
+This repository contains some of my coding projects/assignments from my Comp Sci 200 Programming 1 Course, coded in Java.

 Sokoban: A code refactoring Assignment, meant to add in methodes, create better variables, create public variables, and clean up the main method